Homoclinic orbit

-In mathematics, a homoclinic orbit is a trajectory of a flow of a dynamical system which joins a saddle equilibrium point to itself.
+In the study of dynamical systems, a homoclinic orbit is a path through phase space which joins a saddle equilibrium point to itself.
 More precisely, a homoclinic orbit lies in the intersection of the stable manifold and the unstable manifold of an equilibrium.
+It is a heteroclinic orbit–a path between any two equilibrium points–in which the endpoints are one and the same.